 Growing Italian Sweet Peppers

-For bumper crops, you should start the seeds indoors 8 to 10 weeks before your last anticipated frost.
+For bumper crops, you should start the seeds indoors eight to ten weeks before your last anticipated frost.
 Sow in flats with just a dusting of soil on top of the seed.
 Germination can be expected in 8 to 25 days where flats are kept moist and in a warm location.

 When seedlings have two sets of true leaves, move them to larger pots.
 To transplant sweet peppers outdoors, gradually harden them off for at least a week.

 Raised beds are best in soil pH of 5.5 to 6.8.
 Amend soil with organic material and cultivate to a depth of at least 8 inches (20 cm.).
-Space plants 12 to 18 inches (30 to 46 cm.) apart.
+Space plants 12 to 18 inches (31-46 cm.) apart.

 Italian Sweet Pepper Care

-These peppers need at least 8 hours of sun per day to set fruit.
-Initially, plants may need row covering to prevent insect and pest damage.
+These peppers need at least eight hours of sun per day to set fruit.
+Initially, plants may need row coverings to prevent insect and pest damage.
 Remove the cover when plants begin to bloom so pollinators can get in and do their work.

 Most Italian sweet pepper information lists aphids and flea beetles as the primary insect pests.
 Use organic pest control to keep the fruits safe to eat and minimize chemical toxicity in the vegetable garden.